Consistent clustering and lensing of SDSS-III BOSS galaxies with an extended abundance matching formalism: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Alexandra Amon and Naomi Robertson for kindly providing the data from their paper, \cite{Amon:2023}.
+We would like to thank Alexandra Amon and Naomi Robertson for kindly providing the data from their paper, \cite{Amon:2023} and Johannes Lange for useful comments.
 SC acknowledges the support of the ``Juan de la Cierva Incorporac\'ion'' fellowship (IJC2020-045705-I).
 REA and JCM acknowledge support from the ERC-StG number 716151 (BACCO).
 REA from the Project of excellence Prometeo/2020/085 from the Conselleria d'Innovaci\'o, Universitats, Ci\`encia i Societat Digital de la Generalitat Valenciana and JCM from the European Union's Horizon Europe research and innovation programme (COSMO-LYA, grant agreement 101044612).
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
-The authors also acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (RES-AECT-2019-2-0012 \& RES-AECT-2020-3-0014)
+The authors also acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (RES-AECT-2019-2-0012 \& RES-AECT-2020-3-0014) Finally, we would like to thank our referee, David Weinberg, for his careful reading and helpful comments.